Payments and Credits

 - FA - Financial Aid: This option is selected when all or part of the student's account charges will be paid by grants, scholarships, and loans awarded through the Financial Aid department.

-- ER - Employer Reimbursement: This option may be selected if the student is reimbursed by their employer for their Webster attendance charges.
-Payment is received by Webster from the student.
-This option is limited to employer reimbursement policies with no contingencies such as grade requirements.
+- ER - Employer Reimbursement: This option may be selected if the student is reimbursed by their employer for all or part of their Webster attendance charges.
+Payment is due to Webster University from the student at the beginning of the term.
+Payment is normally made to Webster University before employer reimbursement is received by the student, so this option is often combined with other payment options.
 Transcripts are not released when an unpaid balance exists.

 - DB - Direct Billing: This option is selected by students being sponsored by a third party such as an employer.
 The Bursar's Office will directly bill a third party sponsor with appropriate authorization.
 Students are responsible for payment of their balance if payment is not received from the third party sponsor when due.
 Students are also responsible for timely payment of any charges not covered by the third party.